- 1 comment

 Escape into Tamarindo's beach vibes with this Tamarindo Beach Break tour.

-While Tamarindo offers a great variety of activities for any length of trip, spending time simply beach-hopping is one of the best ways to enjoy visiting Tamarindo in Costa Rica.
+While Tamarindo offers a great variety of activities for any length of trip, spending time simply beach-hopping is one of the best ways to enjoy visiting Tamarindo on a tour in Costa Rica.
 By far, Tamarindo Beach is the most popular beach, particularly for those seeking thrills in the waves or late-night beach parties.
 Playa Langosta is better for kicking back and splashing around in the calmer water.

 Just 13 km north of Tamarindo, Las Baulas National Marine Park is a must-visit attraction.
 This park protects one of the largest nesting sites for the leatherback sea turtles that arrive each year from December to February.
 If you’re vacationing during these months, be sure to arrange a night tour for a chance to witness these majestic giants crawl on the beach of Playa Grande and nest their eggs.
 Year-round, the marine park and adjacent estuary provide delightful opportunities for sea kayaking, walking, and surfing during the day.